-Valerian root works and it works well.
+Valerian root is a herbal supplement that works and it works well.

 Members of our lucid dream forum have been asking how to create dream characters in lucid dreams.
 The most common problem is having characters who look nothing like they should.
 Or they seem disinterested in your company.
 Or they fail to show up on command altogether.
 So, how to combat this?
 It's a matter of finding creative solutions that bypass logical expectations.